 2013 - CBS increased the Saturday coverage to 4 hours.
 For both of the weekend rounds, CBS Sports Network aired a same-day prime time replay of the CBS network coverage.

-2016 - Dottie Pepper becomes the first female TV announcer on the Masters.
+2016 - Dottie Pepper became the first female TV announcer on the Masters.

 Total scheduled live TV time for the Masters by year